rain1017/transaction/README.md

 		compound.key = 2;
 		obj.compound = compound; // Set 'compound' value

-		T.commit(); // All lock released after commit or rollback
+		T.commit(); // All locks will be released after commit or rollback

+		console.log(obj.simple); // Read only access
 		// obj.simple = 3; // Oops!
 Should lock first
 	})
 	.then(function(){